ggorman/Introduction-to-programming-for-geoscientists/_posts/2014-10-16-Introduction.markdown

 ## What is the course about?

+This is a 1<sup>st</sup> year undergraduate course for geoscientists taught by [Gerard Gorman](http://www.imperial.ac.uk/people/g.gorman) and [Christian Jacobs](http://www.imperial.ac.uk/people/c.jacobs10).
-This lecture course is designed to be a first introduction to computing programming.
+It is designed to be a first introduction to computer programming.
 No previous knowledge of computer programming, or indeed computing, is assumed.
 We will be covering core concepts in programming which you will be able to reapply to any other programming language that you are likely to encounter in the future.

+The lectures notes are written in [IPython notebook](http://ipython.org/notebook.html).
+This is a web-based interactive computational environment where you can combine code execution, text, mathematics, plots and rich media into a single document.

 ## I did not sign up for computer science - why on earth am I doing this?